markmusic27/markmusic27/README.md

 ### Hi, I'm Mark 👋

-I'm a 16 year old Full-Stack / multi-diciplinary Engineer and startup founder that strives to build tools to provide others with value.
+I'm a 16 year old Full-Stack / multi-diciplinary engineer and startup founder that strives to build tools to provide others with value.
 Here are some of the things that make me, me.

 - 🪙 Co-Founder & CEO @ [redical.io](https://redical.io/), a social decentralized economy that empowers individuals to invest in people and their talent through the latest in cryptocurrency and blockchain tech.
 - ⌨️   Co-Founder @ [zyndicate.app](https://www.zyndicate.app/), the all-in-one platform to organize your life.
-- 🚔  Building [safelabs.app](https://www.safelabs.app), a powerful tool for personal and community safety.
+- 🚔  Built [safelabs.app](https://www.safelabs.app), a powerful tool for personal and community safety.
-- 🚁  Creator of [updrop.cc](https://updrop.cc), Peer-to-peer item delivery powered by drone technology and deep learning.
-- 🫁 Creator of [myrical.app](https://github.com/myrical-app/), an open-source tool for automated multi-central, domino-based kidney transplant matching.
 - 🕹  Creator of [MathiumJS](http://mathiumjs.surge.sh/docs/), an open-source framework to implement math and computational functionality into your code easily and without the hassle.
 - 🏫 Gave a TedX talk about implementing VR learning and hands-on methodologies in developing countries. [_Check it out here_](https://www.youtube.com/watch?v=pBYWSSj9-vc).
 - 🌳 Constantly growing.